Whatsoever a man soweth, that shall he also reap. (Gal 6:7)

 9Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, 10Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
 11And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God.
 (1Cor 6:)

-The Bible tells us that those who participate in the world, those who continue to embrace the actions and the lusts of the flesh will not gain access the God's domain.
+The Bible tells us that those who participate in the world, those who continue to embrace the actions and the lusts of the flesh will not gain access to God's domain.
 Will o' the Wisp tells us that if we take a dip in his bog that we can continue our old lifestyle and bypass that overly stringent and confining obligation the Bible places on us.
 He tells us that there are many problems with the Bible and that the Bible has errors that have been contributed by wayward scribes and others over the many centuries.
 Will tells us that we are a different people than the rest of the world, and that the Old Testament is nothing more than a history of the Jews, and other than a few prophesies concerning Jesus has no validity for the Child of God today.

 Will has a slip of paper, or a pamphlet, or a periodical he hands out or sends to people who seek the "truth," which is much easier and more pleasing to the ear than the words in the Bible, the Word of God.
 He says that by reading what he presents we can better understand the will of God than by going to God and by reading the Bible for ourselves.